sentinel-hub/byoc-tool/README.md

 ## Installation instructions

 Clone/download the contents of this repository.
 Open a command prompt and navigate to the byoc-tool folder which contains the downloaded repository.
-Depending on your chosen installation type, run one of the following:

-### Building a Java JAR

 Run gradle task "shadowJar":
 - on Windows: `gradlew.bat shadowJar`